jivoryy/Binar-Academy-Challenge-3-Gading/README.md

 This express server is hosting a game website.
 The game is Rock, Paper, Scissors and users are play against the AI.
 The game is made using vanillaJS (Native JS).
 Users must register/login to the server if they want to play.
 Users are capable for changing password.
 The server is using ejs for its view engine.
 Login session are stored using express-session.

-# Modules List
+# Softwares & Modules List

-The modules for this project are:
+The softwares that are needed for this project are:

 1. Node.js
+2. PostgreSQL

+The (node) modules that are needed for this project are:

 1. Express
-1. EJS
+2. EJS
-1. Express-session
+3. Express-session
-1. Nodemon (Dev)
+4. Nodemon (Dev)
+5. pg
+6. sequelize
+7. sequelize-cli
-1. Axios (Upcoming)
+8. Axios (Upcoming)

 # Installation Steps